rtunnard/CleaningDataR_course/CodeBook.md

 `ln 24`: here we make the `TidyTable` output.
 The `group_by` and `summarise_each` funtions are used in conjunction here to apply the `mean` function over every column of the grouped data <b>except</b> those used to group the data.
 When `SubjectID` and `Activity` are used as grouping id variables, this returns the mean for every other column, for each `SubjectID` - `Activity` pairing.

 <h6>Desciption of TidyTable</h6>
+The product of the `run_analysis.R` script is the dimXdim data frame `TidyTable`.
+This contains the mean value of